ska-telescope/developer.skatelescope.org/src/tools/bdd-walkthrough.rst

 * Create a JIRA issue of type "Test Set" in the XTP project.

    * (optional) Add a fix version corresponding to the relevant PI.
    * Link this issue to the requirement or Feature defined above, using the "tests" relationship.
-(This can also be done from the requirement/FEatuer, but then the relationship used should be "tested by".)
+(This can also be done from the requirement/Feature, but then the relationship used should be "tested by".)
+This can be done from the Test Set Create screen using the "link" field.

 * Create the tests for the Test Set.